Evaluating Expressions with Parentheses Worksheets

 These evaluating expressions worksheet pdfs containing parentheses provide prolific practice for 5th grade, 6th grade, 7th grade, and 8th grade students.

 CCSS: 5.OA, 6.EE

-Gain foundational practice of simplifying expressions with parentheses with this exercise for grade 5 and grade 6.
+Practice simplifying expressions with parentheses with these exercises for grade 5 and grade 6.
 Each expression contains a single pair of parentheses and two operators.
-Simplify the parentheses first and move on to the other operations.
+Simplify the parentheses and move on to the operations.

-Boast exemplary simplification skills by working with expressions with three operators in this moderate worksheet.
+Boast exemplary evaluating skills by working with expressions with two or three operators in these moderate worksheets.
 Evaluate the parentheses, perform the other operations in order, and obtain the integer values of expressions.

-Be a coming-of-age maestro of evaluating expressions with parentheses by solving this printable difficult worksheet presenting two parenthetical portions and up to 5 operations in each expression for evaluation.
+Be a coming-of-age maestro of evaluating expressions with parentheses by solving these printable difficult-level worksheets presenting one or two parenthetical portions and up to 5 operations in each expression for evaluation.

-Be an expressions epicurean with this free worksheet on finding the value of the expressions involving parentheses and exponents!
-Evaluate the exponents within and outside the parentheses, and reduce the expression to a numerical value.
+In these pdf worksheets on finding the value of the expressions involving parentheses and exponents, evaluate the exponents within and outside the parentheses, and reduce the expression to a numerical value.

-Watch your evaluating-expressions skills soar from infancy to maturity with this moderate pdf worksheet covering expressions with 2 or 3 operators, more than one pair of parentheses, and an exponential notation!
-Follow the PEMDAS rule to a tee.
+Watch your evaluating-expressions skills soar with these moderate printable worksheets covering expressions with 2 or 3 operators, one pair of parentheses, and an exponential notation!
+Follow the PEMDAS rule.

-Let not the simplifying-expressions flourish of children in grade 7 and grade 8 be at the expense of accuracy!
-They perform the operation within the two parentheses, follow the order of operations to evaluate the rest, and arrive at a numerical value.
+Watch grade 7 and grade 8 kids simplify expressions here.
+They perform the operation within one or two pairs of parentheses, follow the order of operations to evaluate the rest, and arrive at a numerical value in these pdf exercises.